1jour1vin

 intensity

-"The purest expression of the Philipponnat style, for intense pleasure!"
+“The purest expression of the Philipponnat style—for intense enjoyment!”

-"Powerful and harmonious, blending white flowers with spicy and slightly smoky notes inherited from partial aging in reserve wine barrels, the nose promises a great champagne.
-This impression is confirmed on the palate, which is round and harmonious, with sweet quince aromas and a long finish where the spices are combined with the freshness of grapefruit.
-"Surely the mark of fine reserve wines and long aging," concludes one taster.
+"Powerful and harmonious, blending white floral notes with spicy and slightly smoky hints derived from the partial barrel aging of reserve wines, the nose promises a great champagne.
+This impression is confirmed on the palate, which is round and harmonious, with smooth quince aromas, offering a long finish where the spices return, combined with the freshness of grapefruit.
+"Surely the hallmark of fine reserve wines and long aging," concludes a taster."
 (Le Guide Hachette 2025)

 Rated site